Ken-Andre/uClean/README.md

 ### Support

-If you have any problems or questions, go to our Discord channel, where we will help you as quickly as possible: https://discord.com/invite/rFMnCG5MZ7
+If you have any problems or questions, go to our Discord channel, where we will help you as quickly as possible: https://discord.gg/ccHnFFCYur

+### Contributions

+See the [contributions.md](contributions.md).
+If you want too to contribute, make a pull request and maintainers will see and make a decision.